Harshita-mindfire/german-for-beginners/vault/beginner.todo.md

 - Practise makes the man perfect: Never miss a day.

-- use this as your personal notes, keep visiting it again.
+- use this as a recap, keep visiting it again.

 - This books has helped me a lot to understand german grammer.
 [English Grammer for German Students](https://oiipdf.com/download/18578)